Optimisation classes

 canonical_q()[source]

-Converts the QUBO matrix to canonical form where only terms with i < j are retained.
+Converts the Qdict attribute (QUBO matrix) to canonical form whereby only terms with i < j are retained.

 Returns: